panthas05/gift_aid_schedule_builder/README.md

 ### Avenues for improvement

-#### Better validation as per gov.uk page

-On the gov.uk page, a length constraints are put on the "title", "first name", and "last name" columns.
-It'd be good if the `declarations.csv` parsing could validate these lengths are correct as it parses the file.
-In practice, this will looks like throwing some more `DeclarationRowParsingError`s in `DeclarationRow.from_row` in `./logic/parsing/parse_declarations_csv.py`.

-Generally review the contents of the gov.uk page, and see what additional validation we can do, as per their requirements.

 #### Output directly to an ods file

 `openpyxl` is wonderful, but I believe it only supports .xlsx files.
 Is there